 Why You Should Track Certificates of Insurance & Ensure Compliance

-Collecting and tracking certificates of insurance (COIs) is essential for maintaining insured compliance, protecting your business against loss, and more.
+It’s important to collect and track certificates of insurance (COIs) to maintain insured compliance, protect your business against loss, and more.
 Today the insurance world is fast-paced and complex and professionals can no longer collect COIs and file them in a cabinet or track in a spreadsheet.
 The complicated contractual language, varying insurance policies, unpredictable changes to coverage, and so much more require that certificate tracking and review be part of every compliance program.

 To protect your company against potential underinsured claims, expensive litigation, and failed audits, a proactive approach to managing COIs is necessary.

 So why do you need to implement a process to collect and track certificates of insurance from your insureds (i.e. vendors, subcontractors, tenants, suppliers)?
 Keep reading to see the consequences and examples of not having a streamlined process in place to track COIs and watch for compliance.

-Consequences of Not Properly & Efficiently Tracking COIs
+Consequences of Not Properly & Efficiently Tracking Certificates of Insurance

 - When damage or loss occurs and you’re unable to provide the insured’s COI, it could take weeks for the claims representative and legal counsel to complete the claims adjustment process, costing you thousands in litigation fees.

 - If your insurers perform a premium audit and your company doesn’t have proof that your insureds maintain their own insurance, your premium insurance cost goes up.
 (Not to mention the sudden panic that hits when you realize you don’t have the current COI.)

 - Most important, not having a process or system in place can expose you to millions of dollars in damage claims filed every year.

-Examples of Failure to Collect & Review Certificates of Insurance
+Examples of Failure to Track Certificates of Insurance